chrishuman0923/react_calculator/README.md

 The purpose of this repo is to demonstrate a functioning calculator that can toggle between standard numbers and roman numerals.

+## Preview

+The app is running live on Heroku and can be found [here](http://react-ts-calculator.herokuapp.com).

 ## Functionality

 A user interacts with the calculator by entering a first number, an operator, and then a second number.
 Once that is done, they can click the `=` button to view the result.
 At any time, the user can toggle between `standard number` mode and `roman numeral` mode using the checkbox at the top of the screen.